IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 ## What is IBM watsonx?

 Enterprise clients of IBM will use the [IBM watsonx platform](https://www.ibm.com/watsonx){target="_blank"}, an enterprise-ready AI and data platform.
-Watsonx is designed for the enterprise and is targeted for business domains, empowering value creators to transform business applications into AI-first applications.
+IBM watsonx is designed for the enterprise and is targeted for business domains, empowering value creators to transform business applications into AI-first applications.

 !!! note "What is IBM watsonx?"

-    IBM Watsonx is IBM’s next-generation AI and data platform, designed to help enterprises build, train, fine-tune, and deploy large-scale AI models efficiently.
-Watsonx enables businesses to harness the power of artificial intelligence and machine learning (AI/ML) for various tasks like generative AI, predictive analytics, and decision-making.
+    IBM watsonx is IBM’s next-generation AI and data platform, designed to help enterprises build, train, fine-tune, and deploy large-scale AI models efficiently. watsonx enables businesses to harness the power of artificial intelligence and machine learning (AI/ML) for various tasks like generative AI, predictive analytics, and decision-making.
 It integrates advanced capabilities for handling large language models (LLMs), machine learning workflows, and AI governance.

 !!! danger "IBM watsonx support on IBM Power"